dotnet/docs-maui/docs/deployment/hot-restart.md

 ## Troubleshoot

+.NET MAUI apps that use iOS asset catalogs are currently unsupported by hot restart.

-iOS uses a watchdog that monitors launch times and app responsiveness, and terminates unresponsive apps.
+iOS uses a watchdog that monitors app launch times and responsiveness, and terminates unresponsive apps.
 For example, the watchdog terminates apps that block the main thread for a significant time.
-On old iOS devices, the watchdog may terminate the app before the debugger has connected to it.
-The workaround is to reduce the amount of processing performed in the app's startup path, and use a more recent iOS device.
+On old iOS devices, the watchdog may terminate an app that's been deployed using hot restart before the debugger has connected to it.
+The workaround is to reduce the amount of processing performed in the app's startup path, and to use a more recent iOS device.

-.NET MAUI apps that use iOS asset catalogs are currently unsupported by hot restart.

 To report additional issues, please use the feedback tool at [Help > Send Feedback > Report a Problem](https://developercommunity.visualstudio.com/home#report-a-problem&preserve-view=true).